Manifest

 What each optional field does

-publicRoutes.directory points to a folder whose files become public top-level routes at app/<path>.
+publicRoutes.directory points to a folder whose files become public routes at tinycld/app/p/<slug>/<path>.
 Use this for pre-auth entry points such as public share links.
+The per-slug namespace means two packages never collide on the same path.

 nav adds a rail entry in the org workspace. icon is a lucide-react-native name, order controls sort priority (lower comes first), and shortcut registers a single-letter keyboard shortcut.
 Omit nav entirely for packages that don’t belong in the sidebar - a settings-only package has no nav, no routes, no publicRoutes.

 migrations.directory and hooks.directory are PocketBase concerns.
-The generator symlinks their contents into the app shell’s server/pb_migrations/ and server/pb_hooks/ so PocketBase discovers them on boot.
+The generator symlinks their contents into the app shell’s tinycld/server/pb_migrations/ and tinycld/server/pb_hooks/ so PocketBase discovers them on boot.

 collections.register and collections.types are subpaths (without extension) to the registerCollections function and schema-type module, respectively.
 See Collections.